 Ben is a Fellow of the Chartered Institute of Arbitrators (FCIArb), Aspiring Full Member of the London Maritime Arbitrators Association (LMAA) and a Member of the Baltic Exchange.

-Ben has received more than 30 appointments since January 2018 and regularly accepts appointments on LMAA terms, striving always to publish his Awards within the timeframe specified in those terms.
+Ben regularly accepts appointments on LMAA terms and has received over 30 appointments since January 2018, striving always to publish his Awards within the timeframe specified in those terms.

 Mediation is a highly effective way to resolve maritime and shipping disputes.
 The mediation process provides an opportunity for all parties involved to explore terms of settlement - through a trusted and independent third party with whom each party can discuss the case on a 'without prejudice' and confidential basis - that take account of a broader range of issues than litigation and arbitration necessarily would, and explore options that result in a balanced and constructive outcome.

 Ben can conduct the mediation process flexibly in whatever format suits the parties, including remotely by a combination of phone, email and video.

 Ben is a CMC Registered and CEDR Accredited Mediator with 22 years of commercial ship broking experience, half of which were spent overseas.

 Ben is a pro-active and seasoned negotiator with excellent interpersonal skills and cross-cultural awareness, with hands-on familiarity of the many issues that can arise out of shipping contracts.

 Ben's commercial background and familiarity with Charterparties, MoA's and Shipbuilding contracts enables him to bring a fresh perspective, assisting parties to 'see the wood for the trees' and navigate their way to an agreeable outcome.

 Your feedback is important and at the end of each Mediation Ben asks the clients to complete a short survey.
 If you would like further details or a copy of the survey, or if you would like provide any other feedback, please click the button below.